plotly/plotly.py/doc/python/carpet-plot.md

 ### Cheater plot layout

 The layout of cheater plots is not unique and depends upon the `cheaterslope` and axis `cheatertype` parameters.
-If `x` is not specified, each row of the `x` array is constructed based on the the formula `a + cheaterslope * b`, where `a` and `b` are either the value or the integer index of `a` and `b` respectively, depending on the corresponding axis `cheatertype`.
+If `x` is not specified, each row of the `x` array is constructed based on the formula `a + cheaterslope * b`, where `a` and `b` are either the value or the integer index of `a` and `b` respectively, depending on the corresponding axis `cheatertype`.
 Although the layout of the axis below is different than the plots above, it represents the same data as the axes above.

 ```python
 import plotly.graph_objects as go